The Open Society Foundations in North Macedonia

-- When he named the Foundation Open Society–Macedonia in 1992, George Soros became one of the first international figures to recognize the newly independent state by its constitutional name.
-He subsequently personally lobbied for international recognition and support for the new state—and its name.
+- When he set up the foundation in 1992, George Soros became one of the first international figures to personally advocate for international recognition and support for Macedonia.

-- More than 700 citizens from North Macedonia have received scholarships from the Open Society Foundations for university studies abroad, including at the Central European University in Budapest.
+- More than 5,000 citizens from Macedonia have received scholarships from the Open Society Foundations for university studies at home and abroad, including at the Central European University.

-- Since 1992, Open Society has spent around $9 million on training and equipping journalists and independent news outlets.
+- Since 1992, the foundation has spent around $9 million supporting media pluralism and freedom of speech, training and equipping journalists, and helping to fund independent news outlets.

 Download this information as a fact sheet.

 The Open Society Foundations in Turkey